pat-alt/deepvars/README.md

 Should you run into issues you may have to manually install the `tensorflow` dependency.
 Detailed instructions to this end can be found [here](https://tensorflow.rstudio.com/installation/).

-## Guidance

-For detailed guidance on different topics and estimation methods covered by `deepvars`, you can consult the package vignettes.
-Simply type `utils::browseVignettes()` once you have completed the steps above.

 ## Citation